Kirishima-jingu Shrine 霧島神宮

 The current shrine has been rebuilt several times after being destroyed by volcanic activity

 How to Get There

 The shrine is accessible by train, bus, or car.

-Kirishima-jingu Shrine is in walking distance of Kirishima-jingu Station and a short drive from Kirishima Onsen.
+Kirishima-jingu Shrine is in walking distance of Kirishima-jingu bus stop and a short drive from Kirishima Onsen.

 According to Japanese mythology, Ninigi no Mikoto, grandson of the sun goddess Amaterasu, descended to earth at the peak of nearby Mt.
 Takachiho and married a local princess, thus becoming a mortal.
 This ancient shrine was constructed around the sixth century in his honor.

 An 800-year-old cedar tree next to the main shrine building is testament to the roots of this spiritual spot, and you can almost feel the ancient energy in the air.
 Make sure to walk behind the ornately decorated main building to the lesser-visited shrines for a more personal encounter with the mountain god.

-If you're feeling adventurous, a visit to the shrine's original location at Takechihogawara, which is also the start of the Kirishima hiking trail, is recommended.
+If you're feeling adventurous, a visit to the shrine's original location at Takachihogawara, which is also the start of the Kirishima hiking trail, is recommended.
 On the tenth of each month, a Shinto ceremony is held by priests from Kirishima-jingu Shrine, and the desolate location is reminiscent of a scene from an Akira Kurosawa movie.